Links

 Lenzie Old Parish Church – Church of Scotland Congregation on Kirkintilloch Road at Garngaber Avenue

-Lenzie Union Parish Church – Church of Scotland Congregation on Kirkintilloch Road at Moncrieff Avenue (NB this site has changed address to current link and has several new features)
+Lenzie Union Parish Church – Church of Scotland Congregation on Kirkintilloch Road at Moncrieff Avenue

 St Cyprian’s – Scottish Episcopal Church Congregation at Beech Road